 If you choose to arrive on Tuesday the 6th, then your first shift could take place on Wednesday the 7th.
 If you choose to arrive on Wednesday 7th August, your first shift will probably take place on Thursday 8th August.
 The final late shift finishes at 7pm on Monday 12th August.
-If you don't think your going to be available for the late shift, you can opt out by ticking the box when you apply.

 NOTE: If you tick the ‘Early shift’ tick box and are selected, you will be working your first shift on Wednesday 7th August.

 Do I need to be experienced?

 Previous experience is always useful, but we actively welcome inexperienced volunteers.

 Yes.
 You have to attend a compulsory 2 hour training session after you’ve arrived on site.
 You have the option to select your first and second choice training sessions when you complete your online application.

 PLEASE NOTE: If you attended one of your stewards training sessions in 2018, your training is valid for 2 years.
 So, you are exempt from having to attend compulsory training until 2021.

 Do I have to attend an onsite briefing?

 Yes you do, if your due to attend one of the onsite stewards training sessions then your briefing will take place immediately after your training session.
 If you attended training in 2018, you will be told your briefing time when you arrive on site.
 NOTE: For 2019 we will be issuing you with your meal tickets once you’ve attended your briefing and signed the register.

 We are looking for volunteer supervisors to help manage our ever-growing volunteer team.
 If you have experience of supervising teams in your day job, other voluntary experience from other events and would like the chance to take on a bit more responsibility.
 Please tick the supervisor box on your application and give us a short description of your experience.